Agriculture and farming practices – Retail

 Primark depends on effective agricultural practices and natural commodities to make its products.

-A cotton farmer in the Primark Cotton Project in India A cotton farmer in the Primark Cotton Project in India
+A cotton farmer from the Primark Cotton Project, India A cotton farmer from the Primark Cotton Project, India

 Responsible agriculture, biodiversity and land use

-Primark depends on the agricultural sector for its raw materials, such as cotton, which is the main fibre used in Primark’s products.
-Globally, cotton is the most widely grown non-food crop, providing income for more than 250 million people1.
+Primark depends on the agricultural sector for its raw materials, such as cotton, which is the main fibre used in its products.
+Globally, cotton is the most widely grown non-food crop, providing income for more than 250 million1 people.
 Climate change and extreme weather events pose significant risks to this sector, threatening both the supply chain and the livelihoods of farmers.

-Primark set up the Primark Cotton Project (formerly the Primark Sustainable Cotton Programme2) in India in 2013.
-The Primark Cotton Project trains farmers, predominantly smallholder farmers, to reduce water use and dependence on chemical fertilisers and pesticides.
+Primark set up the Primark Cotton Project (PCP) in India in 2013.
+The PCP trains farmers, predominantly smallholder farmers, to reduce water use and dependence on chemical fertilisers and pesticides.
 It also teaches skills such as seed selection, land preparation, sowing and harvesting.
+You can read more about the PCP in the case study below.

-Primark has partnered with Biodiversify since 2021 to develop a robust Biodiversity Monitoring framework for the Primark Cotton Project.
+Primark has partnered with Biodiversify since 2021 to develop a biodiversity monitoring framework for the PCP.
 This is aligned with leading standards and guidelines, including the Science Based Targets for Nature (SBTN), the Task Force on Nature-related Financial Disclosures (TNFD) and the International Union for Conservation of Nature (IUCN).
-This framework will enable the business to identify and mitigate biodiversity-related risks within the supply chain.
+This framework aims to enable the business to identify and mitigate biodiversity-related risks within the supply chain.

 Deforestation

-Primark uses man-made cellulosic fibres derived from wood-pulp, such as viscose, to make its products.
+Primark uses man-made cellulosic fibres derived from wood-pulp, such as viscose, to make some of its products.
 It also uses paper in its packaging and wood in some of its products.
 Primark has its own Wood and Wood-Derived Fibre Policy, which sets out its approach to sourcing these materials responsibly.
+This Policy applies to all Primark-branded products, product packaging (primary and secondary) and transit packaging (tertiary).

 Animal health and welfare

-As Primark increases the use of more sustainably sourced materials across its product range, it continues to ensure that animal welfare is an integral part of its selection criteria.
+As Primark increases the use of more sustainably sourced materials across its product range, it continues to ensure that animal welfare is part of its selection criteria.

 Animal-derived materials such as leather, wool, cashmere, mohair and alpaca make up around 1% of the materials used in Primark products.
 The business is committed to responsibly sourcing any materials, even if used in small quantities.
 Primark supports the development of animal welfare standards and certifications, having an Animal-Derived Material Policy that requires suppliers to comply with industry standards.